willcrutchley/boundless-msgpack/README.md

-This script converts .msgpack files to .json files and visa versa, so long as they are from Boundless!
+This script converts .msgpack files to .json files and vice versa, so long as they are from Boundless!

 Usage:
 This requires python3 and the pip module 'msgpack-python'.
 You can install this by running 'python3 -m pip install msgpack' from the command line.